 Flight Dates – The exact start and end dates of a marketing campaign or promotion.

-Frequency – This is the average number of times a household or person views a given program, station or advertisement over the course of a set time period (i.e. one month).
+Frequency – This is the average number of times a household or person views a given program, station, or advertisement over the course of a set period (i.e., one month).

-Impressions – The number of homes or individuals who have been exposed to a specific advertisement or group of advertisements.
-In digital marketing, impressions refer to the total number of times an advertisement was shown to users.
+Impressions – TV and radio impressions refer to the number of homes or individuals who see or hear a specific advertisement or group of ads.
+In digital marketing, impressions refer to the total number of times an ad delivers online.